Entries for the 2021 FOCAL Awards are OPEN.

 The FOCAL Awards celebrate three areas – production, restoration and preservation, and people.
 All our production categories celebrate the very best use of footage within the production, programme or project.

-See information on each category and the 2019 winners below
+See information on each category for the FOCAL Awards 2021

 Advertising or Branded Content